We are happy to be sponsoring OS Feels and at least one of you reading this will be happy as well, because we have a free ticket to give away!

 Well, our latest significant open source project is 'tus'. tus is our most ambitious open source project yet: its goal is to change how the world does file uploading.

-tus is an open standard for resumable file uploads that has been started by Transloadit, and collaborated on by employees at Google, Yahoo, the director of engineering at Vimeo, an author of HTTP/1.1, and the creator of ZeroMQ.
+tus is an open standard for resumable file uploads that was started by Transloadit, and collaborated on by employees at Google, Yahoo, the director of engineering at Vimeo, an author of HTTP/1.1, and the creator of ZeroMQ.

-With tus 1.0 around the corner we are calling for a final round of feedback.
-To make sure people know about tus and get a last chance to chime in, we're raising tus awareness by handing out free tus.io swag at conferences such as Open Source & Feelings:
+With tus 1.0 around the corner, we are calling for a final round of feedback.
+To make sure people know about tus and get a last chance to chime in, we are raising tus awareness by handing out free tus.io swag at conferences such as Open Source & Feelings:

 How to Win

-Optionally, you can increase your likelihood of winning as the raffle is weighted.
-Since we're looking to spread the word about tus and Transloadit, we'll reward you cumulative boosts of gratitude if you help us with that:
+You can, however, also increase your likelihood of winning as the raffle is weighted.
+Since we're looking to spread the word about tus and Transloadit, we will reward you with cumulative boosts of gratitude if you help us with that:

-- Ask for the ticket on Twitter: 1
+- Asking for the ticket on Twitter: 1

 - Following us on Twitter: +1